 The overall U.S. vinyl industry encompasses more than 2,900 vinyl manufacturing facilities, more than 350,000 employees and an overall economic value of $54B.
 The Vinyl Institute works with our members, their customers and other allies to monitor and address policy and regulatory developments that come before the industry.

-The Vinyl Institute hosts an annual Vinyl Industry Congressional Fly-in, which is part of the industry's Vinyl360 conference, and encourages vinyl value chain members to take action and engage with the state and federal lawmakers on in a number of ways including:
+The Vinyl Institute hosts an annual Vinyl Industry Congressional Fly-in, which encourages vinyl value chain members to take action and engage with the state and federal lawmakers on in a number of ways including:

 - Understanding industry issues